 VIVO’s V02 case is a very decent mATX-sized case that’ll easily fit everything in this build and then some.
 It comes with 2 fans but has room to mount a total of 5, not that you would need that many in a build like this.
 There are no optical drive bays on this tower and to read/write discs you’ll need an external ODD like you’ll see listed under the “Potential Upgrades” section.
 Keep in mind that there are tons of choices when it comes to cases and you should definitely shop around for one that you really like!
 Don’t like the blue fans?
 Why not change them out for some red fans instead?!

-The motherboard in this build is relatively basic, but it still gives you everything you’ll need for this build and it’ll still have room left for future upgrades.
-It supports the LGA 1151 CPU socket type and 2400MHz DDR4 RAM, which makes it a perfect match for a build running a Kaby Lake processor like the i3 7100, but it will also support other 7th gen Intel CPUs from the i5 or i7 lines.
-It comes with integrated audio, a built-in ethernet controller, and 6 USB ports.
+The motherboard in this build is relatively basic, but it still gives you everything you’ll need for this build and will still have room left for future upgrades.
+It supports the AM4 socket type which AMD’s Ryzen CPUs requires, making it compatible with not only the Ryzen 3 1200, but with stronger CPUs like the R5 1600.
+This board comes with integrated audio, a built-in ethernet controller, 6 USB ports and 4 SATA ports.

-The GTX 1050 Ti is a complete and utter beast when to take into consideration it’s super-low power requirements and very reasonable price point.
-Zotac’s 4GB GTX 1050 Ti Mini is definitely no exception other than it’s the lowest priced 1050 Ti available right now, making it somewhat hard to get your hands on – don’t pay more than $160!
-Otherwise, it’s completely capable of running the vast majority of AAA games on high settings in 1080p @ 60fps+.
+The GTX 1050 Ti is a complete budget beast when you take into consideration it’s super-low power requirements and very reasonable price point.
+Zotac’s 4GB GTX 1050 Ti Mini is definitely no exception!
+It’s currently the lowest priced 1050 Ti available right now, making it even more appealing in a budget build.
+Performance-wise, it’s completely capable of running the vast majority of AAA games on (at least) medium settings in 1080p @ 60fps+.

 8GB of RAM is pretty standard when it comes to a gaming PC, but having more is always good.
 For this reason, I went with a single 8GB stick to leave you the option to easily add more.
 Running a dual-channel pair would get you a very small (4% or so, basically unnoticeable outside of benchmarks) performance boost, but it’s really not necessary to do and you will be fine with a single stick.
 If you want to add more make sure it’s at least the same speed, but a matching pair from the same company is even better.